 Name: Michael Glennon Title: Appointed as a Non-Executive Director, Non-Executive Chair and Company Secretary on 12 June 2019.
-Qualifications Bachelor of Commerce from University of Western Sydney Experience and expertise: Mr Glennon is the Chief Investment Officer and Portfolio Manager at Glennon Capital Pty Ltd. Mr Glennon has been a small cap Portfolio Manager since 1999.
-He was a co-founder of Adam Smith Asset Management, a specialist small cap boutique.
-Prior to that Mr Glennon, was a small cap portfolio manager at Paradice Investment Management.
-Mr Glennon commenced his career at Mercantile Mutual before becoming Managing Director of Republic Funds Management.
+Qualifications Bachelor of Commerce Experience and expertise: Mr Glennon is the Chief Investment Officer and Portfolio Manager at Glennon Capital Pty Ltd. Mr Glennon has been a small cap Portfolio Manager since 1999.
+He has extensive experience in equity markets and funds management.
+He was a co-founder of several boutique funds management firms.
+He has served on the Boards of both public and private businesses and has provided them with strategic and operational advice as well as market related advice and guidance.
 Other current Directorships: Glennon Small Companies Ltd (ASX code: GC1) from 29 April 2015.
 Former Directorships (last 3 years): Excelsior Capital Ltd (ASX code: ECL) resigned 4 October 2019.
-Special responsibilities: Chairman and Company Secretary Interests in shares: Indirect interest at 30 June 2021: 4,529,094 ordinary shares held by Glennon Small Companies Limited (ASX code: GC1), of which Mr Glennon is a Director and shareholder.
+Special responsibilities: Chairman and Company Secretary Interests in shares: Indirect interest at 30 June 2022: 4,828,094 ordinary shares held by Glennon Small Companies Limited (ASX code: GC1), of which Mr Glennon is a Director and shareholder.
 Interests in options: Nil